xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 ### Example

-In this example, we will define multiple environments as different Global Variables by using Test Listeners.
+In this example, we will define multiple environments as different Global Variables by using test listeners.
 For more information, see [Global Variables and Execution Profile](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#create-a-profile).

-Before you execute your test case, change the environment variable to your preferred environment by following the example below:
+Before you execute your test case, change the environment variable to your preferred environment by following the script below:

 ```groovy
 import internal.GlobalVariable as GlobalVariable